March 13, 2023

 A day in the life of Defina Rajakumar, analytical monitoring engineer

-Defina Rajakumar is an analytical monitoring engineer who works in one of SAMSON AG’s SAM GUARD Analytical Monitoring Centers (AMC).
+Defina Rajakumar is an analytical monitoring engineer who works in one of SAMSON AG’s SAM GUARD Analytical Monitoring Service(AMS).
 She shared some of her experiences in helping process plants get the most from their SAM GUARD predictive monitoring software.

-What does a typical day look like in the AMC?
+What does a typical day look like in the AMS?